 CGH Scholars & Global Health Student Advisory Council

-We are very pleased to announce the establishment of PSOM Center for Global Health Scholars.
-The intent of our Scholars program is to engage our extraordinary global health thought-leaders and practitioners in various ways based on their affiliation with CGH and professional interests.
+The intent of the PSOM Center for Global Health Scholars Program is to engage our extraordinary global health thought-leaders and practitioners in various ways based on their affiliation with CGH and professional interests.
 By drawing on their collective energy, Scholars will further CGH's mission areas of fostering the development of junior and senior colleagues with interests in global health, supporting bi-directional exchange and training with our partners, researching key disease burdens, and uniting our global health community here at Penn.

 Benefits to Scholars